AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-3.md

 ### The global object: server vs browser (why `window` is undefined)

 In the browser, the global object is `window`.
-On the server with Node.js, there is no `window`—instead, the global object is `global`.
+On the server with Nodejs, there is no `window`—instead, the global object is `global`.
 These objects come from their environments (browser vs Node), not from the JavaScript engine (V8) itself.
 That’s why functions like `setTimeout` are provided by the environment and attached to the global object, not part of the ECMAScript language spec.

 If you will try to access window in node js you will get an error, same you will write global in chrome’s console you will get error , here is the screenshot when you type window in node js